calebegg/pseudocode/readme.md

-Non-authoritative[^1] list of what this tool does:
+Non-authoritative list of what this tool does:
 ===================================================

 * Single character replacements:
     =   left arrow
     !   logical not
+    <   left angle bracket (where appropriate)
+    >   right angle bracket

 * Two character replacements:
     ==  =